 - Medication Management: Methadone.
 Methadone is another type of medication management program for treating heroin addiction, but again, opinions vary greatly.
 Methadone has two big drawbacks.
 First, methadone is addictive in itself and has a long withdrawal period, lasting up to 21 days.
 Second, regular doctor visits are necessary to maintain the healthy use of methadone.

 - Medication Management: Zubsolv.
-One last drug that is being considered as a viable treatment for heroin addiction is Zubsolv, which has a faster dissolve time, is absorbed by the body quicker and tastes like menthol compared to orange.
-Because it has a better bioavailability, the medication can be taken in smaller dosages with the same effectiveness as Suboxone.
+One last drug that is being considered as a viable treatment for heroin addiction is Zubsolv, which has a faster dissolve time, is absorbed by the body quicker and tastes like menthol compared to an orange.
+Because it has better bioavailability, the medication can be taken in smaller dosages with the same effectiveness as Suboxone.
 It’s unclear if Zubsolv will take the place of Suboxone one day.

 As you can see, there are pros and cons to the various detox options available.
 Detoxing at home almost always fails and should be avoided.
 If a person truly wants to get sober, they need to detox in a controlled environment where their symptoms can be managed, and heroin isn’t a phone call away.
 Though these detox programs are more expensive than detoxing at home, there are many ways to afford them, such as through private or public health insurance.